Alain Delon: Early career: 1957–1958

-He then appeared in the comedy Be Beautiful But Shut Up by Marc Allégret (Yves' brother), alongside Mylène Demongeot and Henri Vidal, as well as another fledglingactor, Jean-Paul Belmondo.
+He then appeared in the comedy Be Beautiful But Shut Up by Marc Allégret (Yves' brother), alongside Mylène Demongeot and Henri Vidal, as well as another fledgling actor, Jean-Paul Belmondo.
 During the shooting, he borrowed the Renault 4CV belonging to Pascal Jardin, the director's second assistant, against Jardin's advice.
 In the Saint-Cloud tunnel, the borrowed car rolled over five times.
 The vehicle was destroyed and Delon escaped, suffering only a minor injury that left a scar under his chin which became characteristic of his image.

 In 1958, he became a leading man when he was chosen by the German actress Romy Schneider, who had become a world celebrity following the success of the Sissi film trilogy, to play her male partner in Christine by Pierre Gaspard-Huit.
 The producers arranged an interview with the press at Orly airport in Paris on 10 April 1958: the two young actors met for the first time when Romy got off the plane.
-Their relationship was initially stormy: Schneider didn't speak French, Delon didn't speak German, and while she found him uninteresting and in bad taste, he found her unattractive.
+Their relationship was initially stormy; Schneider didn't speak French, Delon didn't speak German, and while she found him uninteresting and in bad taste, he found her unattractive.
 Filming began two months later and the two actors did not get along at all.
 However, they ended up falling in love and the "fiancés of Europe" celebrated their official engagement, organized by Romy's mother and stepfather in Morcote, Switzerland, on the shores of Lake Lugano, in front of the international press, without planning a date for a possible wedding.
 They embodied beauty, youth, success and became a couple celebrated by showbusiness and the public.

 After Christine, where he played his first important role, Delon had his first success in Michel Boisrond's Weak Women, where he reunited with Mylène Demongeot and also shared the bill with other young leads, Pascale Petit and Jacqueline Sassard.
 In Le Chemin des écoliers, based on Marcel Aymé, he played the son of the character played by Bourvil.
 His model was Jean Gabin.